 These days, younger generations of incels get off by “chaturbating”, because even the time-honored striptease has lost its allure.
 Simple nudity just doesn’t stay sexy for long, which is why Playboy nearly went bankrupt, unable to compete with the XXX content readily available to anyone with access to Google.
 Playgirl Magazine, by contrast, was never popular with women, only managing to stay in the black thanks to its gay male subscribers.
 If we were to see our naked selves on an everyday basis, doing everyday tasks, from riding our bikes to school to mowing the grass, the connection between nudity and sex would dissolve, and we’d be left with a healthier male/female dynamic divorced from our animalistic urges.

 The Illusion of Shame

 I am a nudist because there is truly no reason for clothing in the comfort of our own homes, or outdoors on a beautiful sunny day.
-Because shame, and body taboos, are a social construct, which quickly disintegrate once examined closely.
+Because shame and body taboos are social constructs, which quickly disintegrate once examined closely.
 Being naked feels good, because our skin is a remarkably sensitive organ, having evolved upon millions of years to help us experience the world through our sense of touch.
 I am a nudist because naked is how humans were meant to live.